billiegoose/g/README.md

 get fetch | Fetches all remotes and fast-forwards local branches when possible get fetch *branches* | Fetches and fast-forwards the specified branches get push | pushes to upstream. <ul><li> If upstream not set, prompt user to name a remote branch. </li> <li> If multiple remotes exist, prompt for which remote to use. </li></ul>
+get remote | Interactive prompt to add a remote.

 #### Miscellaneous